 Management is important, but management is not enough.

 It's important because it controls the chaos that can exist in organizations.
-The processes and the quality controls are necessary in many functions and helpful in allowing essential business functions to occur quietly and systematically in the background.
+The processes and the quality controls are necessary for many functions and helpful in allowing essential business functions to occur quietly and systematically in the background.

 But when it comes to the real business of the business, leadership is needed.